We’re Really Debt Free!

 Yes, really!
 I was hesitant to tell you in case it fell through, but this week I got the word that it was a done deal.
 Amen.
 Hallelujah.

 We listed it on the 28th of last month and were able to sell it to a cash buyer, thus the short turn around of less than a month.
 We also have a rocking realtor who did a great job getting things moving.
 Let me know if you need a real estate agent in Kansas City.
-Ours was awesome.
+Tina Gaughan was awesome.

 We're Really Debt Free - Paying off your debts is hard, but it's good.
 Get the monkey off your back.